 • provide a happy, caring, safe and secure environment for learning

-• support children to become competent and confident learners so they are able to reach their full potential
+• support children to become independent, competent and confident learners, so they are able to reach their full potential

 • foster positive home school links with parents and other care providers.

-At the end of reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging, expected, or exceeding in the seven areas of learning and development.
+At the end of reception year, EYFS staff will complete an end of year profile for each child to determine whether they are emerging or expected in the 7 areas of learning and development.
 The areas are shown below.